APIExplore/api-explore-backend/README.md

 ## Usage

+1. Start the application: `node app.js`
-1. Make sure the SUT (e.g., feature-service) is running in the background
+2. Make sure a suitable SUT is running in the background
-2. Start the application: `node app.js`
+3. Set or fetch the schema corresponding to the SUT
+4. Start exploring...

 ## Tested APIs